-- ICE Dated Brent Crude Bloomberg Historical Prices from 2016 to 2019; - ICE Dated Brent Crude Bloomberg Actual Prices for 2020; and - ICE Dated Brent futures from Bloomberg for 2021 to 2022. - 280.
+- ICE Dated Brent Crude Bloomberg Historical Prices from 2016 to 2019; - A combination of ICE Dated Brent Crude Bloomberg actuals and futures - Prices for 2020; and - ICE Dated Brent futures from Bloomberg for 2021 to 2022. - 280.
 The Gas prices are escalated by a blend of the US CPI/PPI index and the Henry-Hub Spot Price Index to capture inflationary trends and movement in global gas prices on the well-head price of gas, in line with the specific contracts.